EstherPeev/LandDegradation/content/post/What is the issue.md

 +++
-author = "Esther"
+date = "2021-05-15"
-comments = false
+draft = false
-date = "2021-05-20"
+title = "What is the Issue?"
-image = "actorsmap.png"
+slug = "post-title"
-menu = ""
+tags = []
-share = false
+image = ""
-title= "What is the issue?"
+comments = true	# set false to hide Disqus share = true	# set false to hide share buttons menu= ""		# set "main" to add this content to the main menu author = ""
 +++

 First, let's first dive into the different definitions of land degradation.
 They can differ depending on the sources which gives emphasis for certain elements more than other.